Our Community Commitment

 Community Growth in 2020

-- In 2020, the Hub reached 1210 new individuals from 409 organizations in 47 U.S. states, plus Washington, D.C. and 7 foreign countries including China, Greece, India, Nigeria, Peru, Switzerland, United Kingdom
+- In 2020, the Hub reached 1210 new individuals from 409 organizations in 47 U.S. states, plus Washington, D.C. and 7 non-US countries including China, Greece, India, Nigeria, Peru, Switzerland, United Kingdom.

 - The 2020 Seed Fund Program reached 253 institutions within the Northeast region, including a new outreach list of 150 academic institutions that include minority serving institutions, colleges and universities without data science programs, and data science institutes